 Mining: Cryptocurrencies as Blood, Sweat and (Digital) Tears

-Buying Bitcoin or other cryptocurrencies with fiat money like the dollar is the easiest way to join the digital currency markets.
+Buying Bitcoin or other cryptocurrencies with fiat money like the dollar requires the fewest hoops to jump through to join the digital currency markets.
 But it’s not the only way.

 Bitcoins and other cryptocurrencies derive their value in part through their scarcity and through the fact that the creation of new coins — known as “mining” — tightly controlled.